Healthy Homes Assessment Te Mata

 Draught Stopping Te Mata

-Draughts are a major cause of low temperatures inside households.
-A draughty home costs more to heat, resulting in wasted energy and increased bills.
+Draughts can lead to low temperatures inside homes.
+A cold home will cost more to heat, resulting in wasted energy and increased bills.

-If you can feel external air getting in, or see the sound of a clear draught emanating from a hole or gap, then it’s likely a crack or hole which requirements sealing in some way.
-Cracks or gaps with large gaps must be sealed permanently.
-The gaps that exceed 3mm that allow air in or out of the home need sealing.
-For example, if an open fireplace isn’t being used, it could cause draughts, and should be blocked from.
-Landlords and property managers are accountable for ensuring such draughts are eliminated as much as imaginable.
+If you can feel external air flowing in or a clear draught from a hole or gap that is, it is probably a gap or hole that needs sealing in somehow.
+Large gaps and cracks should be fixed permanently.
+Cracks that are greater than 3mm and allow air in or out from your home need to be sealed.
+For instance, if an open fireplace isn’t in use it may cause draughts and must be sealed off.
+Landlords and property managers are accountable for making sure that draughts from the fireplace are removed in the maximum extent imaginable.

-There is no require to block off holes or gaps which are part of the building.
-For example, tiny gaps around windows and doors might be necessary to allow movement of the building as the home gets warmer and cooler, so that they are able to be shut and opened, rather instead of being stuck.
-We will test all doors and windows as part of your Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps in the construction.
+For instance, small gaps around windows and doors may be required to allow for movement within the building as the home is heated and cools to allow them to be closed and opened instead of than being stuck.
+We will test the windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections